AdobeDocs/commerce-frontend-core/src/pages/guide/themes/apply-admin.md

 ---
 title: Apply an Admin Theme | Commerce Frontend Development
-description: View code samples for applying a theme for the Adobe Commerce and Magento Open Source Admin application.
+description: Learn how to apply an Admin theme to the Adobe Commerce and Magento Open Source Admin user interfaces.
 ---

 # Apply an Admin theme